JAVA2COB: Rule based translation from java to COBOL

 6. Now we are gdod to go you should be able to see the GUI whenever you run the command java ToolGUI in the tool's base directory.

-GUI Usage screenshots
+Tool Usage screenshots

 • screenshot